tgdwyer/tgdwyer.github.io/index.md

 - Use the GHCi REPL to test Haskell programs and expressions
 - Compare the syntax of Haskell programs to Functional-style code in JavaScript
+- Create and use Haskell lists and tuples
+- Create Haskell functions using *pattern-matching*, *guards*, and local definitions using `where` and `let` clauses

 ## [Data and Type Classes](/haskell2)